coder187/CI_MS1_BusHire/README.md

 The idea behind the project is to help support and enhance the companies current web and social media presence via a user friendly & mobile responsive site with some basic information on the company and services available.
+It is envisaged hat the base system will be extended in future to provide cloud based customer services which will fully integrate with the exist9ng
+IT infrasctructire of the companies backoffice systems via a Full Stack solution.

 The end user of the system will be current and potential customers of Kelly Travel.